Bachata Week Cádiz — Immersive Dance Training & Community

 More than a festival.
 More than a training camp.

-A curated week in Cádiz where dancers from over 50 countries come together to learn, connect and grow.
+A carefully planned week in Cádiz where dancers from over 50 countries come together to learn, connect and grow.

 Built around three values